webwallet/api-old/README.md

 - API Overview

 ## Introduction
+  The Web is made of links, but money isn't, yet.
+If links are so useful for referencing different kinds of information such as articles, photos and videos, why aren't they used to reference and enable interactions with money?

   Money is a social technology that arose from debt (not from barter), and therefore it is just information about what we owe each other.
-With modern technology, this information can be generated with a computer or mobile phone and sent over the Internet like any instant message or email.
+Using public key cryptography and Web technologies, this information can be generated with a computer, referenced using URLs and sent over the Internet like any instant message or email.
 The WebWallet API is a proposal for the creation, communication and processing of such information on the Web.

-### Motivation
-  The Web is made of links, but money isn't.
-If links are so powerful, there should be links referencing and enabling interactions with money, just like there are links to other types of information such as articles, photos and videos.
-The WebWallet API is built around the concept of modeling digital wallets and their contents as URLs, and the transactions between them as requests to those URLs.

 ### Basic Concepts
   - **WebWallet**